Manish Sisodia: Economic reforms

-During Sisodia’s tenure as the Finance Minister in Delhi, the government's budget has more than doubled in 7 years - from ₹30, 940 crores in 2014-15 to ₹ 75,800 crores in 2022-23.
+During Sisodia's tenure as the Finance Minister in Delhi, the government's budget had more than doubled in 7 years - from ₹30, 940 crores in 2014–15 to ₹ 75,800 crores in 2022–23.
 Such an increase was possible due to an increase in the tax base by ending the "Raid Raj" and plugging leaks.
-Sisodia has also started one of its kind Outcome Budget, which is one of the most comprehensive in India linking public spending to over 2,200 output indicators and 1,549 outcome indicators across 39 departments.
-This is considered as a revolutionary step in improving the political accountability of public finance.
-He is the only finance minister of any state to have presented eight consecutive budgets.
+Sisodia had also started one of its kind Outcome Budget, which is one of the most comprehensive in India linking public spending to over 2,200 output indicators and 1,549 outcome indicators across 39 departments.
+This was considered as a revolutionary step in improving the political accountability of public finance.
+He was the only finance minister of any state to have presented eight consecutive budgets.

 On 26 March 2022, he presented a budget of ₹75,800 crore in the Delhi Assembly.
 AAP leaders expected that the budget would create employment for 20 lakh people in Delhi in the upcoming five years.